 The best salesperson is the one that asks the best questions.
 As a result, one of our key appointment setting tips is to develop some good questions to ask the prospect during the call.

-Not only will good probing sales questions help you to gather some valuable information from the prospect, they will help to make the call more engaging and interactive.
+Not only will good probing sales questions help you to gather some valuable information from the prospect, but they will also help to make the call more engaging and interactive.

 5. Prepare for common sales objections.

 You are going to get objections when you are making B2B cold calls.
 Instead of trying to figure out how to respond to an objection when you are on a live call, stop to outline the objections that you can anticipate ahead of time and prepare some responses that will help you to keep calls going.

 6. Build enough interest to close for the appointment.

 As we mentioned, your immediate goal is not necessarily to sell the product and is more so to set the appointment.
 As a result, you don’t need to build the prospect’s level of interest so that they purchase.
 You need to build just enough interest and curiosity so that the prospect wants to continue the conversation.